 Summary

-PbN Payments is best for practices that want simplicity and a better patient experience, even if it means covering fees.
+PbN Payments – Simple, predictable, and best for practices that want a frictionless patient experience.